Unboxed-Software/solana-course/content/token-swap.md

 ### 4. Create the Swap Instruction

-Now, time to implement the actual purpose of this program - the [swap instruction](https://github.com/solana-labs/solana-program-library/blob/master/token-swap/program/src/processor.rs#L327)!
-Note that our UI has a dropdown to allow users to select which token they would like to swap *from*, so **we **will have to create our instruction differently based on what the user selects.
+Now it's time to implement the actual purpose of this program - the [swap instruction](https://github.com/solana-labs/solana-program-library/blob/master/token-swap/program/src/processor.rs#L327)!

+Note that our UI has a dropdown to allow users to select which token they would like to swap *from*, so we will have to create our instruction differently based on what the user selects.

-We’ll do this inside the same `handleTransactionSubmit` function in the `/components/Swap.tsx` file.
+We’ll do this inside the `handleTransactionSubmit` function of the `/components/Swap.tsx` file.
 Once again, we will have to derive the User’s `Associated Token Addresses` for each token mint, serialize our instruction data, and pass in the appropriate accounts.

 ```tsx
 ...